-Running a small business is all about creating efficiencies in everything you do in order to improve profit margins, satisfy customers and be competitive in your marketplace – all of which spur business growth.
+Running a business is all about creating efficiencies in everything you do in order to improve profit margins, satisfy customers and be competitive in your marketplace – all of which spur business growth.
 The lowest hanging fruit on the efficiency tree is having a computer network.
-Using a computer network isn’t only the low hanging fruit, it’s also the most critical technology solution you can bring to your small business.
+Using a computer network isn’t only the low hanging fruit, it’s also the most critical technology solution you can bring to your business.

 What is a Computer Network?

 The word “network” insinuates that there are many computers involved.
 The fact is that as few as two computers can be networked, so if you think your business is too small for a computer network, you’re missing out on the benefits and sabotaging efficiency and ability to compete.

 Networked computers are merely connected to one another, no matter how many there are.
 They share data and resources between them.
 A peer-to-peer computer network means the computers are connected directly to each other.
 Also, computers can be networked through a central file server.
 Your IT support provider can help you decide whether a peer-to-peer or a server-based computer network would be the best fit for your business.
 For a lot of businesses having a good Content Delivery System (CDN) is important and ensuring you regularly look to improve CDN performance is something worth keeping an eye on to keep competitive in your market.